January 2021 | ||||||

 |

-However, there is still a need and we would be happy to accept the donations of cash, bedding, pillows, full size sheet sets, full size blankets, and full size comforters provided the items are NEW.
-Anyone that would like more information about this project is welcome to contact any Rotarian from St. Michael-Albertville or Monticello or Call Sandy from FYCC at (763) 416-7912.
+This program can always use donations of cash, bedding, pillows, full size sheet sets, full size blankets, and full size comforters (provided the items are NEW).
+Anyone that would like more information about this project is welcome to contact any Rotarian from St. Michael-Albertville or Monticello, or Call Sandy from FYCC at (763) 496-6820.

 Donation drop off sites are Courage Kenny of Albertville, Tree of Life, Financial Security Bank, and Community Development Bank.